Skoda Karoq review

 - Nissan Qashqai vs Vauxhall Grandland X vs Skoda Karoq

-The diesels are a 1.6 TDI 115PS, a 2.0 TDI 150PS and the 2.0 TDI 190PS.
-The 2.0 TDI 150PS is offered with both two- and four-wheel-drive transmissions across most trim levels, while the 2.0 TDI 190PS comes with four-wheel drive only.
-A six-speed manual gearbox is standard in most cases while a seven-speed twin-clutch DSG auto is offered as an option with every engine.
+The 2.0 TDI 150PS is offered with both two- and four-wheel-drive transmissions across most trim levels.
+A six-speed manual gearbox is standard in most cases, while the seven-speed twin-clutch DSG auto is offered as an option.

 The Karoq model range kicks off with SE trim, but this entry point to the range is still decently equipped.
-There are 17-inch alloys, a DAB radio, Bluetooth and dual-zone climate control, while SE Drive adds adaptive cruise control, sat-nav and rear parking sensors for a premium of around £800 over SE.
-In the Karoq SE L you get an eight-inch touchscreen with sat-nav and reversing camera, Alcantara heated front seats and the clever VarioFlex sliding rear-seat system to boost usability.
+There are 17-inch alloys, a DAB radio, Bluetooth and dual-zone climate control, while SE Drive adds sat-nav and rear parking sensors for a premium of around £900 over SE.
+In the Karoq SE L you get 19-inch alloy wheels, heated front seats and upgraded Microsuede upholstery.

-If you’re looking for a bit more luxury, the Karoq Edition brings 19-inch alloys, a larger 9.2-inch touchscreen with gesture control, leather upholstery and a panoramic sunroof, while the Karoq Scout and Sportline versions add rugged 4x4 looks or a sportier appearance respectively, plus standard four-wheel drive on all Scout models and decent levels of kit across both trims.
+If you’re looking for a bit more luxury, the Karoq Edition brings a panoramic sunroof, an electrically-operated driver's seat with memory function, leather-trimmed seats and an electric tailgate.
+The Karoq Scout and Sportline versions add rugged 4x4 looks or a sportier appearance respectively, plus standard four-wheel drive on all Scout models and decent levels of kit across both trims.

 Engines, performance and drive